kubernetes/community/contributors/design-proposals/statefulset-update.md

  	// CurrentReplicas is the number of Pods created by the StatefulSet
     // controller from the PodTemplateSpec, VolumeClaimsTemplate tuple indicated
-    // by CurrentVersion.
+    // by CurrentRevision.
  	CurrentReplicas int32 `json:"currentReplicas,omitempty"`

  	// UpdatedReplicas is the number of Pods created by the StatefulSet
     // controller from the PodTemplateSpec, VolumeClaimsTemplate tuple indicated
-    // by CurrentVersion.
+    // by UpdateRevision.
  	UpdatedReplicas int32 `json:"taretReplicas,omitempty"`
 }
 ```